-$$0 < \Pr(D^u = 1|X) < 1. \tag{3}$$
+(3) $$0 < \Pr(D^u = 1 \mid X) < 1.$$

 In other words, conditional on elapsed unemployment duration and individual worker characteristics of interest, a potential control has to exist for each treated individual.
-In the empirical analysis, we set U=12, i.e. we investigate the effect of taking up a THS job within one year of registering as unemployed in the period 1994 to 1996.
+In the empirical analysis, we set U=12; that is, we investigate the effect of taking up a THS job within one year of registering as unemployed in the period 1994 to 1996.
 The period workers are followed while still in unemployment is restricted for two reasons.
-First, to have a sufficiently long period at one's disposal in which the subsequent labor market outcomes of these workers can be studied in the IABS: with data until December 2001, this restriction provides us with at least 48 months for each individual worker, irrespective of the particular calendar months she entered and exited her unemployment spell.
-Second, as shown in Figure 1, the total number of transitions from unemployment to THS work declines rapidly with elapsed months of unemployment duration.
-More than eight out of ten (82.1%), or 1647 out of the 2006 transitions to THS employment recorded in the sampling period 1994 to 2001 take place within the first year of unemployment.
+First, to have a sufficiently long period at one's disposal in which the subsequent labor market outcomes of these workers can be studied in the IABS: with data until December 2001, this restriction provides us with at least forty-eight months for each individual worker, irrespective of the particular calendar months he or she entered and exited his or her unemployment spell.
+Second, as

-Figure 1: Treated unemployed workers by month of entry into THS work
+Fig. 10.1 Treated unemployed workers by month of entry into THS work Source: IABS.

 Note: Sample comprises inflows to unemployment in 1994-1996.
-Source: IABS.